tinyabdu/school-management-system/README.md

 Student app
 ```

-##Admin app: <p>teachers and school administration can add students and more about it</p></br>
+## Admin app: <p>dashboard that contains everything for students and teachers school can register and manage students </p></br>
+## students app: <p
-students app // students can login and see results, time table, event, even check books from library and use AI
+students can login and see results, time table, event, even check books from library and use AI</p>

 <sub>to learn more about flet check [click here](https://flet.dev/).</sub>